- About PS&F

 Electronic Data Processing (EDP) insurance is designed specifically to cover the unique risks associated with computer operations.
 EDP policies typically include three coverage components:

 The Equipment and Media sections are within the property coverages.
 Given the volatility of technology equipment values, the most critical concerns are determining adequate limits and understanding the terms of the policy.
 Equipment and Media coverage can be written on either a replacement cost or actual cash value basis.
 Some policies may include a coinsurance clause, which requires that you insure the equipment and media for a certain percentage of the total value; typical coinsurance clauses require 80, 90 or 100% of total value, with a claim penalty imposed at the time of loss if the limit is determined to be inadequate.
-You can also insure your equipment on scheduled basis, in which all equipment is listed on the policy with a limit per item, or on a blanket basis.
+You can also insure your equipment on a scheduled basis, in which all equipment is listed on the policy with a limit per item, or on a blanket basis.
 Each of these provisions can have an impact on claim payments in the event of a loss.
 Although each insurance company has its own terms for EDP coverage, it is most desirable to obtain a policy that is written on a blanket basis with replacement cost and no coinsurance clause.

 |EDP VALUATION TERMS|